 Identification of causative factors of frequent awakenings helps facilitate changes in sleep patterns.

-1. Provide calm, quiet environment, closing curtains, adjusting lighting, and so forth.
+Provide a calm, quiet environment, closing curtains, adjusting lighting, and so forth.

 Medications may be required to achieve rest during hospitalization.
 Hypnotics induce sleep, while tranquilizers reduce anxiety.

 Instruct the patient to practice slow deep breathing whenever a hot flash starts; instruct also on other relaxation techniques.

 Relaxation and deep breathing may help alleviate the discomfort caused by a hot flash.

 Provide warm drinks, extra cover, a warm bath prior to bedtime, and so forth.